 They arrived at the scene at that time.
-Nic made sure not to step on any source of possible evidence as he stepped into the room.
+Nic made sure not to step on any source of possible evidence as he entered the room.
 Heather was still by his side, filling him in on other details.

 Later that night, there was a secret meeting somewhere within the city.
 It was at an underground location.
 A silhouette was seen standing at one side while there were several more standing a distance away.

-“Who pull the trigger on the cop?”
+“Who pulled the trigger on the cop?”
 A deep, threatening voice asked.